KTLK: KTLK-FM

 In 2006, Clear Channel Communications decided to launch a talk radio station in the Twin Cities, in order to take advantage of its Premiere Radio Networks syndication arm and the company's recent launch of Fox News Radio.
 Clear Channel informed AM 1500 KSTP that it would not renew its contract to carry The Rush Limbaugh Show and it eventually did the same with KSTP's carriage of Sean Hannity.
 (After losing Limbaugh and Hannity, KSTP shortly switched to a Sports radio format.)
 Clear Channel decided to put a talk format using these and other Premiere Network hosts on one of its Twin Cities FM signals, choosing to discontinue smooth jazz on 100.3 FM.

 On January 2, 2006, the company switched KJZI to talk, becoming the second commercial FM talk station in the area after female-oriented talk station WFMP.
 The new call letters on 100.3 were KTLK-FM.
 When KFAN and KTLK swapped formats and frequencies in August 2011, the KTLK call sign, however, did not move to 1130 because the KTLK call letters were already on a sister station in Los Angeles.
 Clear Channel instead chose the call sign KTCN for 1130.
 In early 2014, the Los Angeles station switched to the call letters KEIB, with 1130 adopting the KTLK calls on January 8, 2014.
-The call sign KTCN is now on a station in Rochester, Minnesota.
-The current call letters KTLK previously belonged to the current KBZO in Lubbock, Texas.

-In the spring of 2008, former KTLK News Director Jeff Monosso was honored with U.S. Congressional recognition for his reporting on the 35W Bridge collapse.
-He and former host Jason Lewis were also honored by the Minnesota Associated Press for best spot news coverage.

 Programming

+KTLK has one local show on weekdays hosted by Jon Justice, who interviews local lawmakers and offers news, weather and traffic updates.
+The rest of the weekday schedule comes from nationally syndicated shows, mostly from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Joe Pags Show (from sister station WOAI San Antonio), The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal (via Compass Media Networks).

+Weekends feature shows on money, health, home repair, real estate, law, the military and technology, some of which are paid brokered programming.
+Weekend syndicated programs include Sunday Night with Bill Cunningham, The Kim Komando Show, At Home with Gary Sullivan, The Ben Ferguson Show and Bill Handel on the Law.
+KTLK carries Golden Gophers Hockey games from the University of Minnesota.
+National news comes from Fox News Radio and NBC News Radio.

-KTLK personalities Jon Justice and Andrew Lee hosted the weekday morning drive time program, Justice and Drew, until Andrew's sudden death on June 25, 2022.
+Jon Justice and Andrew Lee hosted the weekday morning program, Justice and Drew, until Andrew's sudden death on June 25, 2022.
 Jon Justice continues hosting the program solo.
-The rest of the weekday schedule comes from nationally syndicated shows, mostly from co-owned Premiere Networks: The Glenn Beck Radio Program, Clay Travis & Buck Sexton, The Sean Hannity Show, Joe Pags (from sister station WOAI San Antonio), Jesse Kelly, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal (via Compass Media Networks).

-Weekends feature shows on money, health, home repair, real estate, law, the military and technology, some of which are brokered programming.
-Weekend syndicated shows include Ben Ferguson, Bill Cunningham, Kim Kommando, Gary Sullivan and Bill Handel.
-National news comes from Fox News Radio and NBC News Radio.